Cryogenic vacuum insulation

 High-temperature vacuum insulation

 Insulon® Technology represents proprietary advancements in vacuum insulation technology.
-Engineered with a broad operating temperature range, Insulon is effective in systems up to 1000°C. Applications include aerospace, cleanroom manufacturing, food processing, medical, and pharmaceutical, among others.
+Engineered with a broad operating temperature range, Insulon is effective in systems up to 815°C or higher, depending on the product.
+Applications include aerospace, cleanroom manufacturing, food processing, medical, and pharmaceutical, among others.
 Benefits include improved energy efficiency, reduced skin temperature, improved thermal stability, and more.

 Why is vacuum insulation considered the best known insulator?